-Prerequisite: MT 090, MT 095, and MT 096 or minimum acceptable test scores for placement in college-level English and math.
+Prerequisite: MT 090, MT 095, and MT 096 or minimum acceptable test scores for placement in college-level math.
+Students who have successfully completed MT 090 or have an ACT math score of 16 or greater or ACCUPLACER arithmetic score of 85 or greater may enroll in MT 124 concurrently with MT 024.